 Zhang, J., An, S., Hu, W., Teng, M., Wang, X., Qu, Y., … Wang, D. (2016).
 The neuroprotective properties of hericium erinaceus in glutamate-damaged differentiated PC12 cells and an alzheimer’s disease mouse model.
 International Journal of Molecular Sciences, 17(11). https://doi.org/10.3390/ijms17111810

-Alexandra (Lexie) McPhee is a senior Naturopathy student at Endeavour College Melbourne campus.
+Alexandra (Lexie) McPhee is an Endeavour College of Natural Health Alumni and qualified, practising Naturopath.
 Her special interests include writing, communication with the natural world, the history of medicinal plant use and creating her own herbal oils and salves.